Mayor & Council

 The Elgin City Council is a nonpartisan elected body comprised of one mayor and eight city council members who are elected to four-year terms to serve at-large.
 The at-large structure means that the Mayor and each City Council Member serve the entire community, which is different than some cities that elect council members by ward or district.
 The part-time Mayor and City Council appoint a City Manager, its one full-time employee, to run the day-to-day operations.
 Read more about the Council-Manager form of government.

 Elected for the first time to the City Council in 2005, Mayor Kaptain served on the Planning Commission from 1999-2005 and as chairman of the Elgin Community Network since 2000.
+He was elected Mayor in 2011.
 He is a retired chief chemist and director of process control for the Fox River Water Reclamation District and holds a Bachelor of Science degree from Bradley University.

 Councilman Dixon was born and raised in Elgin.
-His family moved to Schaumburg, Illinois where he attended elementary school.
-Later, his family moved back to Elgin where he completed the rest of his schooling.
-Corey graduated from Abbott Middle School and attended Larkin High School, but would later graduate from Elgin High School.
-He earned a Bachelor's Degree in Business Management from Grambling State University and a Master's Degree in Public Administration with a concentration in government from Keller Graduate School of Management.
-He is a former Commissioner with the City of Elgin’s Image Advisory Commission and the Planning & Zoning Commission.
-Councilman Dixon currently serves as a Liquor Commissioner with the City of Elgin; Board President of Greater Elgin Family Care Center; School District U-46 Parent Leadership Institute Coordinator & Facilitator and serves on the Advisory Committee with School District U-46’s Parents As Teachers.
-Councilman Dixon is an experienced keynote speaker and currently works for the State of Illinois where he serves as a Human Services Caseworker.
-Councilman Dixon is married and a father of two girls.
-He and his family are members of Second Baptist Church of Elgin.
+His family moved to Schaumburg, Illinois where he attended elementary school and a year of junior high.
+Later, his family moved back to the area and he would go on to complete the rest of his schooling; graduating from Abbott Middle School and attending Larkin High School, but would later graduate from Elgin High School.
+He earned a Bachelor's Degree in Business Management from Grambling State University, a Master’s Degree in Public Administration with a concentration in government from Keller Graduate School of Management and a Certificate in Non-Profit Board Leadership from Northwestern University’s Kellog Center for Nonprofit Management & United Way Board Leadership Institute.
+He is a former Commissioner with the City of Elgin’s Image Advisory Commission and Planning & Zoning Commission.
+Councilman Dixon currently serves as a Liquor Commissioner with the City of Elgin; Past-Board Chairman & current board member of Greater Family Health, Alignment Collaborative for Education Board of Directors and Food for Greater Elgin Board of Directors.
+Councilman Dixon is also a former Classroom Facilitator with School District U-46’s African-American & Hispanic Parent Leadership Institute, Founder of Elgin's Annual Back to School BBQ Bash and Co-founder of the Making Space art project.
+He's an active Member of Alpha Phi Alpha Fraternity, Inc., the Mu Alpha Lambda Chapter.
+Councilman Dixon currently works for the Kane County Sheriff’s Office where he serves in the role of Senior Assistant Director of Administration.
+Councilman Dixon is married to Janelle Dixon, Esq. and they are the parents of three girls: Jada, Corinne and Kali.
+He and his family are members of Second Baptist Church of Elgin, where Councilman Dixon serves as a Deacon.

 Rosamaria “Rose” Martinez is an Elgin native, graduate of Elgin High School and east-side resident.
-Councilwoman Martinez is a former U.S. Army sergeant and retired postal worker who is currently employed in the transportation department in School District U-46.
+Councilwoman Martinez is a former U.S. Army sergeant and School District U-46 employee as well as a retired postal worker.
 She is a past commander for American Legion Post 57 and served on both the Honor and Color Guard.
 She is also a member of VFW Post 1307 and former assistant athletic director at St. Joseph Catholic School in Elgin.

 A Michigan native who has called Elgin home since 1999, Tish Powell has over 16 years of management level experience in local government, including 7 years with the City of Kalamazoo, Michigan and over 9 years with the City of Elgin.
 Her educational background includes a Bachelor's Degree in Government from the University of Notre Dame and a Master's Degree in Public Administration from Northern Illinois University.
 Some of her previous and current civic involvement activities include College Green Homeowners Association-Board President; City of Elgin Sustainable City Master Plan Committee-Recycling and Waste Management Workgroup Chairperson; U-46 School District Citizens Advisory Council-Representative; City of Elgin Dr. Martin Luther King, Jr. Holiday Committee; Progressive Baptist Church–Member; and Elgin Proud and Beautiful - Board Member.